flanigana/IrisBot/README.md

 * Raid tracking used to log various raid parameters

 ### Change List -

+#### September 18, 2020
+* Automatically verifies user in queued servers upon IGN verification
+  * Before, the user would have to go back to the original channel and reuse the verify command to be verified.
+This is now done automatically after IGN verification.
+* Adjustments / Bug Fixes
+  * New roles are now correctly included in the server verification message.
+Before, it would only show old roles and none of the newly assigned ones.
+New ones should be showing up now as well.

 #### August 7, 2020
 * Headcount command added